 Pay for Your Own Degree

 If you’ve been looking to go back to school, consider going when your child starts school.
-The total Expected Family Contribution is typically split across all family members enrolled in college, so putting some money into your education now can be a good investment.
+The total Expected Family Contribution is split across all family members enrolled in college, so putting some money into your education now can be a good investment.

 Because of the fraud that surrounds this loophole, it’s not as easy to get as it once was.
 Now, schools are allowed to apply this exception at their discretion.
 Your child’s school may verify your enrollment for an actual degree at your school of choice.